EU reappoints top antitrust cop who led crackdown on tech giants

 So far, she has levied three antitrust fines against the search giant: $2.72 billion for abusing its dominance in search to boost its comparison shopping service, a $5 billion penalty for abusing the dominant position of its Android mobile operating system, and $1.69 billion for abusing its dominant position in search to force third-party sites to favor its own ad network while freezing out rivals.
 And there are indications that Google’s AI-powered job platforms are now under scrutiny.

-While these actions haven’t necessarily put a dent in the bank accounts of these companies, they do continue to serve as a roadmap for other countries pursuing their own investigations.
-And in Europe, they have reinforced the skepticism many feel about the power these companies have accumulated over users’ daily lives.
+While such actions haven’t necessarily put a dent in these behemoths’ bank accounts, they do continue to serve as a roadmap for other countries pursuing their own investigations.
+And in Europe they have reinforced skepticism many feel about the power these titans have accumulated over not just national business interests but users’ daily lives.